 terraformblock - The corresponding provider source and versions for the task from the configuration files are placed into this block for the root module.

 providerblocks - The provider blocks generated in the root module resemble the

-terraform_providerblocks from the configuration for Consul-Terraform-Sync.
+terraform_providerblocks from the configuration for CTS.
 They have identical arguments present and are set from the intermediate variable created per provider.

 moduleblock - The module block is where the task's module is called as a child module.
 The child module contains the core logic for automation.
 Required and optional input variables are passed as arguments to the module.